 For our Argentine operations, we buy machines from a variety of U.S. and European manufacturers.
 We typically finance the purchase of slot machines in Argentina over 18- to 36-month periods.
 Each machine costs on average U.S.\$24,500 (including duties, taxes and transportation costs).

-The following chart sets forth the business model economics for our Argentine slot machine operations:
+The following chart sets forth the business model economics for our Argentine slot machine operations.
+This example is based on our 2012 accounts and for illustrative purposes only: